ThienNg65/Dog-Types-Recognition-using-YOLOv8/README.md

 # Dog-Types-Recognition-using-YOLOv8
-This project includes the report, jupyter code\n
+This project includes the report, jupyter code

 I use Google Colab to train this model.
 Here is the link to the Dataset: https://universe.roboflow.com/igor-romanica-gmail-com/stanford-dogs-0pff9